mollybusis/UnityExercise/README.md

 - The original React game should remain unchanged.
 - Keep object oriented programming concepts, like polymorphism and inheritance, in mind.
 - The new code should maintain the formatting conventions of the original code.
+- You will need to make a new session file for your new game.
 - You really don't need to delve too deep into how the XML serialization works.
-This page shoould give you a better idea of how XML works:
+This page should give you a better idea of how XML works:
     - https://www.w3schools.com/xml/xml_tree.asp
 - The only method that needs editing in the XMLUtil class is the LoadSessionData method.
-- Look at the way that the XMLUtil methods CreateAttribute and ParseAttribute are called.
+- Look at the way that the XMLUtil methods CreateAttribute() and ParseAttribute() are called.
-- You will need to make a new session file for your new game.
+- Make sure that the new session file's settings element is tailored to your new game.
+    - Sessiondata.cs should write out the correct gameType for the general element.
+    - Make sure that SessionUtil.GetSessionGameElement() returns the correct string for your new game.

 # Project Overview